-A special meeting of the Faculty is held when in the opinion of the president or of the Committee of Six there is necessary business to be transacted.
+A special meeting of the Faculty is held when in the opinion of the president or of the Faculty Executive Committee there is necessary business to be transacted.
 A special meeting may also be held at the request of eight or more members of the faculty.